zamfi/simple-asset-pipeline/README.md

 NSAP assumes that javascript assets are stored in a folder called `js` within `assetsFolder`, and CSS assets similarly in a folder called `css` within `assetsFolder`.

 `registerAssetBundle(assetsFolder, bundleName, assets, options)`

 Call `registerAssetBundle` in your initialization code to register a bundle with the given `moduleName`.
 All files listed in `assets` (rooted by `js` and `css` subfolders of `assetsFolder`) will be included when users call `includeBundle`.

+`registerTemplates(templatesFolder, moduleName, options)`

+Like the other registration functions, `registerTemplates` allows `.html` files within `templatesFolder` to be included by name when users call `includeTemplate`.

 `setupPipeline(pipeline)`